radiant-rstats/docker/install/rsm-msba-macos.md

 docker pull vnijs/rsm-msba
 rm -rf ~/git/docker
 git clone https://github.com/radiant-rstats/docker.git ~/git/docker
-cp -p ~/git/docker/launch-rsm-msba.sh ~/Desktop
+cp -p ~/git/docker/launch-rsm-msba.sh ~/Desktop/launch-rsm-msba.command
 ```

 ## Extended functionality with Apache Spark

-To extend the functionality of the computing container with `Apache Spark`, `pyspark`, and `sparklyr` copy the `launch-rsm-msba-spark.sh` script to your desktop.
+To extend the functionality of the computing container with `Apache Spark`, `pyspark`, and `sparklyr` copy the `launch-rsm-msba-spark.sh` scrpit from the `git/docker` directory to your desktop and rename it to `launch-rsm-msba-spark.command`.
 Starting up the script will update the computing environment.

 ## Trouble shooting